regina-normal/regina/packaging/readmes/README-ubuntu-lucid.txt

    c) Under "Ubuntu Software", enable the Community-Maintained Open Source
       Software (universe) if this has not been done before.

-2. Update the list of available packages.
-To do this, press the large Reload button in the Synaptic Package Manager.

-3. Install Regina like you would any other package.
-Search for the package "regina-normal", mark it for installation, and press Apply.
+2. Install Regina like you would any other package.
+Just search for the package "regina-normal" in the Ubuntu Software Centre, and press Install.

 If you are a C++ programmer and you wish to build Regina into your own projects, you should also install the package "regina-normal-dev".